yorikvanhavre/FreeCAD-NativeIFC/doc/installation.md

 * Install FreeCAD-NativeIFC addon
 * Restart FreeCAD

-**Result:** FreeCAD-NativeIFC importer should be available in open/insert file dialogs

 ### Manual install

 * Navigate to your FreeCAD Mods folder (`~/.local/share/FreeCAD/Mods`)
 * Clone this repo there: `git clone https://github.com/yorikvanhavre/FreeCAD-NativeIFC.git`
 * Restart FreeCAD

+### Check if installation was successful

-**Result:** FreeCAD-NativeIFC importer should be available in open/insert file dialogs
+* FreeCAD-NativeIFC importer should be available in open/insert file dialogs
+* The Project tool in the [BIM Workbench](https://github.com/yorikvanhavre/BIM_Workbench) shows an IFC icon